 The housing choice voucher program (Section 8) is the federal government's major program for assisting very low-income families, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market.
 In West Hollywood, Section 8 is administered by the Housing Authority of the County of Los Angeles (HACoLA).

-The City of Los Angeles’ Section 8 Wait List will be open for new applicants from October 16, 2017 to October 29, 2017.
-For more information please visit their website at www.hacla.org
+For more information about the City of Los Angeles’ Section 8 Wait List please visit their website at www.hacla.org

 In the City of West Hollywood, Section 8 tenancies are governed by the West Hollywood Rent Stabilization Ordinance (RSO).